Skip to main content

 4. Click "Add Selected Tools"

-After creating a bundle, you can modify its settings:
+After creating an MCP server, you can modify its settings:

 • Description